bkeepers/git-history/article.md

     $ git config --global branch.autosetuprebase always

+Keeping the revision history tidy may seem superficial, but it helps immensely when managing a large project.

 ## Cleanup Recent History

+Sometimes it is not clear until a few steps later that you are on the wrong path.
+Git's flexibility makes it easy to create checkpoints along the way, offering a point to return to if things go wrong.

+In my daily development, I commit as often as possible.
+Anytime I think to myself "ok, that is done, now what?", I commit.
+While this leads to a revision history that accurately reflects the order of events, it is not the most conducive to effectively managing a large project.
+So once I am ready to share my changes with my team, I review my unpunished commits and clean them up.

 An interactive rebase allows commits to be edited, squashed together or completely removed from from the recent history of a branch.
-It is extremely useful for cleaning up a local branch before pushing to a remote.

 While reviewing progress of this article, I discovered a few embarrassing typos.
-Since the git repo had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
+Since the repository had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
 I preserved my original mistake, so you can follow along by checking out the [typos](https://github.com/bkeepers/git-history/tree/typos) branch of the repository.

 First, I created two new commits to fix the typos.